 - The Mote in thy Brother’s Eye (review of Human Rights as Politics and Idolatry by Michael Ignatieff), 20 Berkeley Journal of Int’l Law 496 (2002) (invited essay).
 Available on SSRN.

-- The Badges and Incidents of Slavery: Historical Context and Contemporary Application, forthcoming in The Legal Parameters of Slavery (Jean Allain, ed.)
+- The Badges and Incidents of Slavery: Historical Context and Contemporary Application, in The Legal Understanding of Slavery (Jean Allain, ed.)
 (Oxford Univ.
 Press, 2012).